basheeruddin-sheik/user-management/README.md

 #### 4. Mongo Collections
 * ```users``` - Fields mentioned at Data Model section
 * ```blocked-users```
-    * ```id - UUID``` Unique ID for document(not mandatory)
     * ```blockedByUserId - UUID```  ID of the user who initiated the block
     * ```blockedUserId - UUID``` ID of the Blocked User
-    * ```blockedUserName - String``` Name of the Blocked User
-    * ```blockedUserSurname - String``` Surname of the Blocked User
-    * ```blockedUserUsername - String``` Username of the Blocked User
     * ```blockedAt - Number(Epoch)```

     #### Note:
-    * ##### There are two ways to keep track of blocked users:
+    * #### There are two ways to keep track of blocked users:
-        1. Store blocked user IDs directly within each user's document: This means each user has a list of IDs of users they've blocked.
+        1. **Store blocked user IDs directly within each user's document**: This means each user has a list of IDs of users they've blocked.
 However, if a user blocks many people, this list can become very long, making the user document too large.
-        2. Create a separate collection for blocked user relationships: Here, each document stores information about two users: the blocker and the blocked user.
+        2. **Create a separate collection for blocked user relationships**: Here, each document stores information about two users: the blocker and the blocked user.
 This approach is better for handling a large number of blocked users as it prevents individual user documents from becoming too big.
         * I chose the second method because it can handle a large number of blocked users without causing performance issues.
-    * Retrieving blocked user information by directly referencing user IDs in the ```users``` collection would necessitate multiple database ```aggregation lookups```, potentially impacting performance.
+    * #### When fetching blocked user details, there are two primary approaches:
+        1. **Aggregation Lookups**: This method involves joining the ```blocked-users``` collection with the ```users``` collection to retrieve additional user information.
+While versatile, it can impact performance, especially for large datasets.
+        2. **Data Redundancy**: Storing essential user data (name, surname, username) within the ```blocked-users``` collection can eliminate the need for subsequent lookups, improving performance.
+However, this approach introduces data redundancy and potential inconsistencies if not managed carefully.
+        * The optimal strategy depends on factors such as dataset size, query frequency, and data consistency requirements.

 #### 5. Caching
 * In-memory caching was selected due to its immediate accessibility and reduced setup overhead compared to alternatives like Redis or file-based caching.